vividfog/nordpool-predict-fi/README.md

-  --eval              Show evaluation metrics for the current database --training-stats    Show training stats for candidate models in the database as a CSV --dump              Dump the SQLite database to CSV format --past-performance  Generate past performance stats for recent months --plot              Plot all predictions and actual prices to a PNG file in the data folder --predict           Generate price predictions from now onwards --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM --commit            Commit the results to DB and deploy folder; use with --predict, --narrate, --past-performance --deploy            Deploy the output files to the deploy folder but not GitHub --github            Push the deployed files to a GitHub repo; use with --deploy
+  --eval              Show evaluation metrics for the current database --training-stats    Show training stats for candidate models in the database as a CSV --dump              Dump the SQLite database to CSV format --plot              Plot all predictions and actual prices to a PNG file in the data folder --predict           Generate price predictions from now onwards --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM --commit            Commit the results to DB and deploy folder; use with --predict, --narrate --deploy            Deploy the output files to the deploy folder but not GitHub --github            Push the deployed files to a GitHub repo; use with --deploy
 ```